 Ariel Leuthard is a second-year master’s student in the Global Governance, Politics and Security.
 Originally from Phoenix, Arizona, Ariel received her bachelor’s degree in international relations, economics and religious studies from the University of San Diego in December 2015.
 While in DC, Ariel has worked and interned at a number of places including The Israel Project.
 On the weekends, she loves going to brunch and spending time at any of the District’s museums.

 Wendy Atieno, Director of Resources & Training

-Wendy C. Atieno is a first-year graduate student studying Global Environmental Policy with a focus on water and urbanization in cities in the global South.
+Wendy is a second-year graduate student studying Global Environmental Policy with a focus on water and urbanization in the global South.
 She received her bachelor’s degree in chemistry and political science from Principia College in small town Illinois and spent a year teaching and tutoring writing across the curriculum.
 Following this, Wendy spent three years in Vientiane, Laos, a year of which she spent teaching English as a Foreign Language to the most amazing group of young learners, where she — just like her teachers — attempted to explain the chaos that is the English language.
-A native of Nairobi, Kenya, she enjoys reading about the US immigrant experience, spicy food adventures, and good travel writing.
+A native of Nairobi, Kenya, she enjoys books on the US immigrant experience, spicy food adventures, and good travel writing.